7Ragnarok7/J0K3r-C1U8/README.md

 ![joker demo](img-src/joker.gif)

-### Joker-Club project is as an Augmented Reality based project featuring The Joker.
+### Joker-Club project is an Augmented Reality based project featuring The Joker.

 This is a responsive face filter built which tracks the face and reacts to different facial gestures.
 This project is built using the Spark AR frame-work provided by Facebook.